 When Beeson Divinity School was founded in 1988, one of Mr. Beeson’s requests was that the Divinity School house a “special” chapel.
 Though he did not live to see its completion, Mr. Beeson’s wishes were fulfilled.
 Architect, Neil Davis, designed Hodges Chapel as of place for the worship of the Triune God.
 It is a unique house of worship redolent with beautiful art and symbols of the Christian faith, which turn our attention heavenward, beyond the chapel dome.
 In the fall of 2002, the chapel was officially named in honor of Andrew Gerow Hodges, close personal friend and advisor to the late Mr. Ralph Beeson.

 A variety of worship services takes place in Hodges Chapel throughout the year.
 The Beeson Divinity School community and the wider Samford community gather each Tuesday during the semester for its weekly chapel service.
 Other events, such as endowed lecture series, take place in the chapel throughout the year.
-Hodges Chapel is open daily from 8:00 a.m. to 4:30 p.m., and on Saturday mornings, from 9:00 a.m. to 12 Noon, for tours, for personal prayer and meditation.
+Hodges Chapel is open Monday through Friday from 8:00 a.m. to 4:30 p.m., for tours, for personal prayer, and meditation.
 Beeson is an evangelical, interdenominational theological school, and the doors of Hodges Chapel are open to welcome all visitors.
 Tours can be requested through the Office of the Curator (205.726.2227) or, for large groups, online.

 Curator, Hodges Chapel